Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 Will I have to install an ignition interlock device on my car?

 Probably.
 An ignition interlock device (IID) is a computerized breath analyzer that connects into an automobile ignition system.
 Prior to starting a vehicle equipped with an IID, a driver must provide a breath sample by blowing into the IID.
 The IID prevents the vehicle from starting if the alcohol content in the driver´s breath sample exceeds a certain limit.
+See generally ORS 813.599 et seq.

-Additionally. a person convicted of an Oregon DUII must install an IID in order to:
+Additionally, a person convicted of an Oregon DUII must install an IID in order to:

-See OAR 735-070-0080 for more information.
-For installation locations for an IID, contact the Oregon Department of Motor Vehicles at 503.945.5400 or refer to the link on the right of this page.
+See OAR 735-070-0080 and ORS 813.602 for more information.
+For installation locations for an IID, contact the Oregon Department of Motor Vehicles at 503.945.5400.

 How do I go about getting an ignition interlock device installed in my car?

 Oregon does not use a point system.
 Both a DUII conviction and a DUII diversion will go on your driving record, but points are not assessed.
+Oregon uses two programs that may be of concern: (1) the driver improvement program; and (2) the habitual offender program.
+If you accumulate enough convictions on your driving record, you face a suspension or revocation under one of these programs.

 Committing a new offense while you're on probation for a previous crime creates two problems.
 First, you face the new DUII charge.
 Second, you face a probation violation hearing for failing to "obey all laws" (a standard condition of probation).
 The most serious scenario is when you receive a new Oregon DUII offense when you're already on probation for a previous DUII.
 When this happens, its in your best interest to speak to an Oregon DUII lawyer right away.